thatchej/R-ClassicBooks/docs/tasks.md

 First Task
 ---
-Open the file called `data.R` that is located in the root folder of the project.
-Require the `readr` package.
+Open the file called `time.R` that is located in the root folder of the project.
+We will be working in this file for the duration of this module.

+At the top require the `readr` package.

 ## 1.2 - Read the titles data